haja-fgabriel/webrtc-broadcast-server/README.md

 In this step, the JS files are compiled to singular source files.

+4. Bring an SSL certificate and put it into a new `certs/` folder.
+The full-chain certificate should be named `fullchain1.pem` and the private key should be `privkey1.pem`

-4. `docker-compose up` - starts all the containers
+5. `docker-compose up` - starts all the containers